Find Top-Rated Heat Pump Installation Contractors in USA

 BTU (British Thermal Unit)

 A BTU is a measurement of heat.
-In the HVAC context, it is used to measure the output of a heat pump.
-Larger BTUs indicate a greater capacity to heat or cool.
+In the HVAC context, it is used to measure the heating and cooling capacity of a heat pump.
+Heat pumps are sized according to BTUs per hour.

 HSPF (Heating Seasonal Performance Factor)